polystat/py2eo/README.md

 #### Checker ####
 This repository's CI includes checker - a tool that reduces project testing time using input test mutations.
 Checkout more [here](https://github.com/polystat/py2eo/blob/master/checker/).

+## Tests coverage
+At the moment, we have 3 different gorups of tests for Py2EO transpiler (checker with mutations are out of scope here):

+- [CPython](https://github.com/python/cpython/tree/3.8/Lib/test), Python language implementation tests, version `3.8`)
+For all tests (250,000+ lines of Python code), `EO` is generated and passes `EO` syntax check stage.
+Subsequent `Java` generation (and, therefore, `Java` compilation and execution), comes to `Python` runtime transpilation issue (link?).
+Got plans to achive it soon, after we pass majority of functional "simple" tests first.

+- [Django](https://github.com/django/django), a popular `Python` web framework For all `.py` files (every `.py` is considered as particular test) from Django repository (440,000+ lines of Python code) `EO` is generated and passes `EO` syntax check stage.
+Yet not tried to generate Java for this group, since it estimates about a week of total runtime.
+Compiling and execution of Java code obtained this way seems to be pointless.

+- [Handwritten tests](https://github.com/polystat/py2eo/tree/master/transpiler/src/test/resources/org/polystat/py2eo/transpiler), set of tests divided into groups by type: functional (also divided into groups by constructs in accordance with the language specification), integration tests (tests for the polystat analyzer), "breaking" tests, etc.
+Functional tests (https://github.com/polystat/py2eo/tree/master/transpiler/src/test/resources/org/polystat/py2eo/transpiler/simple-tests, 1600+ lines of code).
+A detailed description of the particular tests is given [on a separate wiki page](https://github.com/polystat/py2eo/wiki/Tests-Structure).
+All these tests go through a full cycle of stages: from generating EO to executing Java.
+Progress is provided in release description.
+Check the [latest](https://github.com/polystat/py2eo/releases) for actual state.

 ## Examples of translation projections

 ### 6.1 Arithmetic conversion